Frengky Missa

-Frengky Deaner Missa (born 20 February 2004) is an Indonesian professional footballer who plays as a left-back or winger for Liga 1 club Bhayangkara.
+Frengky Deaner Missa (born 20 February 2004) is an Indonesian professional footballer who plays as a left-back or winger for Super League club Bhayangkara.

 Club career

 Persija Jakarta

 Missa's career began as part of the Persija youth team, and in the 2022–23 season, he promoted to the senior squad.

 On 23 July 2022, Missa made his first-team debut by being starting player in a 1–0 loss match against Bali United at Kapten I Wayan Dipta Stadium.
 He scored his first goal for the club on 31 July 2022 in a 2–1 winning match against Persis at Patriot Candrabhaga Stadium when he was 18 years old.

 Loan to Persikabo 1973

 Missa was signed for Persikabo 1973 to play in Liga 1 in the 2023–24 season, on loan from Persija Jakarta.
 He made his debut on 3 July 2023 in a match against RANS Nusantara at the Maguwoharjo Stadium, Sleman.